Mathias-g/grist-tree-map-widget/README.md

 GitHub Pages caches HTML for about ten minutes and Grist's iframe caches on top of that.
 Hard reload with `Ctrl+Shift+R` first.
 If that doesn't do it, bump the version marker on the URL in Grist: `?v=2`, then `?v=3`.

+**Clicking a pin doesn't select the row.**
+Nothing is listening.
+A widget only follows the map if its **SELECT BY** is set to the map, in the Data section of the right-hand panel.

 **The widget says a column is missing but I can see it.**
 The label and the ID differ.
 Check the ID in the right-hand panel under the column name.